-Darnestown Presbyterian Church (DPC) is an historic Montgomery County, Maryland church established in 1855 located on Turkey Foot Road at the intersection with MD Route 28.
-DPC is a mid-size 450 member Presbyterian Church (USA) congregation and a member of the National Capital Presbytery.
+Darnestown Presbyterian Church (DPC) is an historic Montgomery County, Maryland church established in 1855 and located on Turkey Foot Road at the intersection with MD Route 28.
+We are a mid-size, 450-member Presbyterian Church (USA) congregation and a member of the National Capital Presbytery.

 To fulfill our mission, we seek to embody these five core values as a congregation:

 - To welcome all.
 When we say we welcome everyone, we mean it.
 We recognize the strength that comes from a diversity of backgrounds and views coming together.
 We believe that we grow as individuals when we are exposed to different ideas.

 - To make disciples.
 Jesus commanded his disciples to make disciples, so we work to equip ourselves to go out in the world and share the good news of Jesus.
 We do this through vital worship that prepares us for the week ahead, through setting an example of Jesus’ love in how we treat others, and through continuously growing in our own faith.
 We would love to be a Church for everyone, but know that it is more important for everyone to find their right Church.

 - To practice grateful generosity.
 In gratitude for all that we have been given, we give generously of our time and resources to help those in need.
 As individuals, we have unique talents that when combined with the talents of others in our church family and the community, help to strengthen both our congregation and the community.